 Civil War Partner Opportunities

 The Civil War Sesquicentennial (2011-2015) is being commemorated with a wide range of initiatives and events across North Carolina.
-The Division's outreach to Civil War enthusiasts is integrated across all marketing disciplines including tourism development, research, public relations, publications, advertising, cooperative programs and visitor services/welcome centers.
+Visit North Carolina's outreach to Civil War enthusiasts is integrated across all marketing disciplines including tourism development, research, public relations, publications, advertising, cooperative programs and visitor services/welcome centers.

 Recent promotional efforts include feature editorial in the Official 2011 North Carolina Travel Guide, public relations efforts with national and regional media including a customized Civil War press kit, a Civil War Journey on VisitNC.com, a multi-state TravelSouth advertising initiative in The History Channel Magazine, and partnerships with other NC state agencies and industry partners.
 Ongoing multi-state collaboration with Virginia, West Virginia, Maryland and Tennessee with the Civil War Trails program complements these initiatives.